b33ngo/b33ngo/README.md

 If you want a gift from me, then write to my secret protonmail account.
 This hash will help you find it: **c4a2a678a0d55bf3231593381a0fe203**.

+Most of my works are under NDA.
+But new open-source projects are coming.

 For thanks:
 - BTC: 17qpNLvFGvGmunQuX58oaJyo3y8XR2gZCM